 Preheat the oven to 180C/350F.
 Place 12 paper cupcake/muffin liners in a 12-count muffin tin.
 Lightly grease it to ensure muffins don't stick.

 In a large mixing bowl, add the almond flour, cocoa powder, baking powder, and baking soda.
 In a separate bowl, add the pumpkin puree, maple syrup, eggs, and vanilla and mix together.
-Combine the wet and dry ingredients, before folding through your chocolate chips and raspberries, if using them.
+Combine the wet and dry ingredients before folding through your chocolate chips and raspberries, if using them.
+The batter will be thicker than traditional muffin batters.

-Evenly distribute the muffin batter amongst the 12-muffin pans.
-Top with extra raspberries and chocolate chips and bake for 20-25 minutes, or until a skewer comes out just clean.
+Evenly distribute the muffin batter among the 12-muffin pans.
+Top with extra raspberries and chocolate chips and bake for 20-25 minutes, or until a skewer comes out just clean and the tops feel lightly springy to the touch.

 Remove muffins from the oven and let cool in the muffin tin for 10 minutes, before carefully removing and placing on a cooling rack.